-Children’s Specialty Hospital: These facilities provide a level of service that focuses on specific health issues including orthopedic conditions, spinal cord injuries, sickle-cell disease and other chronic diseases.
+- Children’s Specialty Hospital: These facilities provide a level of service that focuses on specific health issues including orthopedic conditions, spinal cord injuries, sickle-cell disease and other chronic diseases.
 The facility typically provides an array of rehabilitative, surgical and medical services.

 More than ninety percent of all young patients at La Rabida Children’s Hospital receive Medicaid hospital inpatient care, with the remainder receiving services through private insurance.
 Approximately seventy-four percent of all outpatient care involves Medicaid insurance with the remainder levels of care paid for through private insurance and public financing.

 Medical malpractice lawsuits and compensation claims that involve a minor child must be filed by the minor’s parents or guardian before the statute of limitations expires.
 If the suit is settled out of court, the judge must approve the minor’s personal injury claim.
 As a part of the settlement, every debt filed as a part of the medical malpractice case for services rendered will be paid from the beneficiary’s funds.
 Most times, the parents of the child can make a request to be reimbursed for any of the out-of-pocket expenses they’ve incurred from the child’s doctors, caregivers, and others.

-	The settlement proceeds are typically paid to benefit the child.
+The child injury settlement proceeds are typically paid to benefit the child.
 Often, this involves a structured settlement (an annuity) in lieu of a lump sum.
 Usually, these lifetime regular payments will ensure the child has money long into their adulthood.

 Determining whether the family has a valid medical malpractice case can be complex.
 However, a personal injury attorney who specializes in medical error cases can assist the family in determining that there is no other probable cause of the child’s injury than through the medical mistake caused by one or more medical care providers, the facility, device manufacturer, pharmaceutical company, or others.